BBanstola/Olumpic_Data_Count/README.md

 Write Batch applications to perform Olympics Data Analysis
 a) Find the total number of medals won by each country in swimming.
+b) Find the number of medals that India won year wise.
+c) Find the total number of medals won by each country.

 Dataset: -
 The data set consists of the following fields: